ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Introduction

 Despite the powerful ViT-based structure, the implicit integration of text localizing and background inpainting still significantly challenges the model capacity of ViTEraser, requiring both high-level text perception and fine-grained pixel infilling abilities.
 However, the insufficient scale of existing STR datasets \cite{liu2020erasenet} limits the full learning of these abilities and makes the large-capacity ViT-based model prone to overfitting.
-To solve similar issues, pretraining plays a crucial role in a variety of fields including scene text recognition \cite{yang2022reading}, document understanding \cite{xu2020layoutlm,wang2022lilt}, and natural language processing \cite{kenton2019bert}, but is quite under-explored in the STR realm.
-Du \textit{et al.} \cite{du2022progressive} pretrained the model by minimizing the discrepancy between generated text masks of differently augmented samples.
-However, since a pre-supplied stroke module has already provided the text location, such pretraining only enhances the background recovering abilities.
-With the rapid development of large-scale text detection datasets \cite{singh2021textocr,veit2016coco,nayef2017icdar2017,liu2019curved,ch2017total,karatzas2015icdar,karatzas2013icdar,chng2019icdar2019,wang2010word,nayef2019icdar2019,sun2019icdar,zhang2019icdar} and commercial optical character recognition (OCR) APIs, numerous real-world images with text bounding boxes are easily available.
-Therefore, it is practical and meaningful to fully utilize existing large-scale text detection data for the pretraining of STR models.
-To this end, we propose a novel pretraining method for STR, termed SegMIM.
-Concretely, by assigning two pretraining tasks of text box segmentation and mask image modeling (MIM) \cite{he2022masked,xie2022simmim} to the output features of the encoder and decoder, respectively, the performance of text removal can be effectively enhanced.
-Furthermore, the high mask ratio (0.6) of MIM enables the model to learn the global relationship between both texts and backgrounds.
+To solve similar issues, pretraining plays a crucial role in a variety of fields \cite{kenton2019bert,xu2020layoutlm,yang2022reading} but is quite under-explored in the STR realm.
+Moreover, with the rapid development of large-scale scene text detection datasets and commercial optical character recognition (OCR) APIs, numerous real-world images with text bounding boxes are easily available.
+Therefore, we propose SegMIM which fully pretrains STR models using large-scale scene text detection data.
+Concretely, by assigning two pretraining tasks of text box segmentation and mask image modeling (MIM) \cite{he2022masked,xie2022simmim} to the output features of the encoder and decoder, respectively, the STR performance can be effectively boosted with enhanced text localizing, inpainting, and global reasoning abilities.

-Extensive experiments are conducted on two popular STR benchmarks including SCUT-EnsText \cite{liu2020erasenet} and SCUT-Syn \cite{zhang2019ensnet}.
-We comprehensively explore the architecture, pretraining, and scalability of the ViT-based encoder-decoder for STR.
-The experimental results demonstrate the effectiveness of ViTEraser with and without the SegMIM pretraining, outperforming previous methods by a significant margin.
-We also extend the ViTEraser to the tampered scene text detection (TSTD) task.
-The state-of-the-art performance on the Tampered-IC13 \cite{wang2022detecting} dataset verifies the strong generality of ViTEraser.
+Extensive experiments are conducted on two STR benchmarks including SCUT-EnsText \cite{liu2020erasenet} and SCUT-Syn \cite{zhang2019ensnet}.
+Furthermore, we comprehensively explore the architecture, pretraining, and scalability of the ViT-based encoder-decoder for STR.
+The experimental results demonstrate the clear superiority of ViTEraser with and without the SegMIM pretraining.
+Additionally, ViTEraser also achieves state-of-the-art performance on tampered scene text detection using the Tampered-IC13 \cite{wang2022detecting} dataset, exhibiting strong generalization ability.